OpenMined/Bootcamps/Beta-Bootcamp/README.md

 * **Satya Sheel (@gruby)**
 * **Ramesht Shukla (@Ramesht Shukla)**

+**Recommendation for Technical Questions:** Although you can ask such questions to your mentor via private message, we strongly recommend that you post them in the bootcamp's channel (#edu_beta_bootcamp) and ping your mentor.
+This allows other participants in the bootcamp to get an answer if they had the same question.

-If you didn't check the Technical Mentorship box when you applied but now wish to be matched with a Technical Mentor, please send a private message to the Learning Team Lead (@Yemi).
+*If you didn't check the Technical Mentorship box when you applied but now wish to be matched with a Technical Mentor, please send a private message to @Yemi on Slack.*

 ## Surveys